Cohort default rates are more than just numbers to a college and university.

 Final year and program completion is the stage to help them understand their student loan repayment options and to connect them to assistance with job searches.
 Post-graduation, reach out early and follow up frequently to establish connections with borrowers.

-2) Introduce financial literacy programs.
+2) Introduce financial wellness programs.

 3) Communicate across campus.